chrisnoonan98675/site/xl-deploy/how-to/using-xl-deploy-logging.markdown

     </configuration>

-## HTTP access log
+## Configure HTTP access logging

 The HTTP access log is configured with the `conf/logback-access.xml` configuration file.
 The format is slightly different from the `logback.xml` format.

-Per default the access log is done in the so called combined format, but you can fully customize it.
+By default, the access log is done in the so-called combined format, but you can fully customize it.
 The log file is rolled per day on the first log statement in the new day.

     <configuration>
       <appender name="FILE" class="ch.qos.logback.core.rolling.RollingFileAppender">